 The Significance of Amma’s Birthday–A Perspective

-Amma in Her birthday message said it is her devotees who started celebrating Her birthday and She accepted it by serving Her many children who come to visit Her on that day.
+Amma, while delivering Her birthday message, said it was Her devotees who started celebrating Her birthday and She simply accepted it by serving Her many children who came to visit Her on that day.
 Till last year it was celebrated on September 27th, but this year it was celebrated on October 9th, the date of Amma’s birth star, Kartika.
-Whether Kartika, September 27th, or any other day, every moment is a celebration for Amma.
+But whether it’s Kartika, September 27th, or any other day, every moment is a celebration for Amma.
 She celebrates life; she is the very source of bliss; she transmits joy and removes our pain.